-Two of South Africa's most experienced writing professionals have joined forces to design a five-week online crash course in film and television writing, which launches on November 1.
+Two of South Africa's most experienced writing professionals have joined forces to design a five-week online crash course in film and television writing.

 "The Crash Course in Screenwriting is one of the most exciting projects I've been involved in," says Michele Rowe, whose career has morphed from writing for film and television into writing novels, the first of which, What Hidden Lies, won the Crime Writers' Association Debut Dagger Award.